-As noted in the recent review of the Authority, the GBRMPA has a legitimate role in relation to
+As noted in the recent review of the Authority4, the GBRMPA has a legitimate role in relation to fishing activities as part of its responsibility, as ecosystem manager, to protect the environmental and cultural values of the Marine Park and to provide opportunities for sustainable use.

 Attachment 1 outlines the International, National and State obligations that the GBRMPA must consider in determining its response to protected species conservation issues in the Marine Park.
-This list of conventions, agreements and legislative instruments is not exhaustive but rather gives a control for some of the GBRMPA's responsibilities in relation to the conservation.
+This list of conventions, agreements and legislative instruments is not exhaustive but rather gives a context for some of the GBRMPA's responsibilities in relation to the conservation of protected species.

-For the purposes of this position statement, the term 'conservation status' means, 'the STAMPA has an obligation to conserve the species or taxon because it is listed as threatened under Australian or Queensland legislation, or under other international agreements or conventions.
-Species such as dugongs, inshore dolphins, humpback whales, marine turtles, estuarine crocodiles and the freshwater sawfish are listed internationally, nationally and/or in Queensland (Attachnent 2).
+For the purposes of this position statement, the term 'conservation status' means, 'the GBRMPA has an obligation to conserve the species or taxon because it is listed as threatened under Australian or Queensland legislation, or under other international agreements or conventions'.
+Species such as dugongs, inshore dolphins, humpback whales, marine turtles, estuarine crocodiles and the freshwater sawfish are listed internationally, nationally and/or in Queensland (Attachment 2).